shubdhingra/editor/README.md

 5. Author
 6. PublishDate

+#### Validations:
-An article is considered as duplicate if it has same values for author and Header.
+1. An article is considered as duplicate if it has same values for author and Header.
+2. KEYWORDS can have multiple words sperated by comma.
+3. HEADER is a mandatory property with max size of 200 characters.
+4. DESCRIPTION property should not exceed more than 200 characters.

 #### License:
 This is an open source project and you are free to copy, modify, and distribute the project.